chainwayxyz/citrea-docs/developer-documentation/bitcoin-appchain.md

 The following steps are appropriately modified from the [Optimism documentation](https://docs.optimism.io/operators/chain-operators/tutorials/create-l2-rollup#deploy-the-l1-contracts).

 {% hint style="info" %}
-Please note that **there are no financial incentives** to deploy a Bitcoin Appchain.
+Please note that there are no financial incentives from Citrea team to deploy a Bitcoin Appchain.
 This guide is primarily for developers.
 {% endhint %}

 #### Prerequisites